nmstoker/gatherup/README.md

 GatherUp can streamline and automate both the gathering and formatting steps, making this a lot easier, resulting in well formatted and helpful posts.

-It focuses on the basic / common parts of your Python configuration, leaving you to craft the rest for anything more bespoke and to flesh out a meaningful question or comment (don't skimp on this last part! :slight_smile)
+It focuses on the basic / common parts of your Python configuration, leaving you to craft the rest for anything more bespoke and to flesh out a meaningful question or comment (don't skimp on this last part! :slightly_smiling_face:)

 ## Usage